blog

 Expert gardeners recommend using a liquid fertilizer, diluted and applied during their active growth period.
 What this means is that you won’t need to feed them in midwinter.
 It is also not advisable to feed orchids right after repotting.

 Some growers use a 10-10-10 fertilizer, while others prefer a 10-10-30 or a 30-10-10.
-These numbers stand for the NPK ratio, or nitrogen, phosphorus, and potassium.
+These numbers stand for the NPK ratio, nitrogen, phosphorus, and potassium.

 You may also want to prepare seaweed extracts or fish emulsion.
 You can mist your orchids with these to give them essential micronutrients.
+Be aware that these fertilizers likely have an unpleasant odor.

 Cutting Tools